CLI Wallet

 Linux, Apple

-command to change to this directory.
-For example,cd Downloads/qwertycoincoin-v3.0.1
+- You can use the - cdcommand to change to this directory.
+For example,- cd Downloads/qwertycoincoin-v3.0.1

 Windows